-EXECUTIVE OVERVIEW
+OVERVIEW

 Cohu's primary business activity involves the development, manufacture, marketing, sale and servicing of test handling equipment for the global semiconductor industry.
 During the three-year period ended December 31, 2003, the semiconductor equipment industry experienced a severe business downturn.
-Our net sales in each of the last three years declined more than 50% from the record 2000 year.
+Our net sales during this period declined more than 50% from the record 2000 year.
 This decrease in revenue was generally comparable to most other companies in the semiconductor equipment industry, particularly the "back-end" semiconductor equipment companies that would be considered the closest to Cohu in terms of business cycles.